 The development councils of the two cohesion regions (Eastern and Western Slovenia) also have a special role in the preparation of key Cohesion Policy documents (the PA and the OP), which, inter alia, are responsible for guiding and directing the preparation of the regional development programme and its adoption.
 The development councils of the two cohesion regions consented to the adoption of the PA and OP in line with the relevant national legislation.
 In light of the partnership principle, regular consultations with the cohesion region development councils take place, and representatives of the public are invited to attend these events, which gives them additional opportunities to express their opinions on the drafts.
-Six regular and one extraordinary meetings of development councils of the two cohesion regions have been held: the Managing Authority presented the first draft PA at the first meeting (18 July 2013); comments on the first draft PA and the timeline for the preparation of the PA and OP were discussed at the second meeting (4 and 8 October 2013); the third meeting (20 November 2013) saw the second draft and conclusions regarding further preparation and coordination of the final PA version.
+Four meetings of development councils of the two cohesion regions have been held: the Managing Authority presented the first draft PA at the first meeting (18 July 2013); comments on the first draft PA and the timeline for the preparation of the PA and OP were discussed at the second meeting (4 and 8 October 2013); the third meeting (20 November 2013) saw the second draft and conclusions regarding further preparation and coordination of the final PA version.
 The fourth meeting (held on 26 and 27 March 2014) focused on the GODC response to comments received on the PA and OP, the updated timeline of document programming and envisaged date of PA approval, while discussing remaining issues.
-The fifth meeting (3 and 13 June 2014) focused on the development needs in the regions as well as current and future activities related to programme documents.
-The consent to the content of the Partnership Agreement was given on 10 July 2014 in the West cohesion region and on 24 July 2014 in the East cohesion region.
 At the second meeting, the representatives of the cohesion region of Eastern Slovenia voted in favour of preparing two operational programmes due to the division of Slovenia into two cohesion regions; however, the GODC rejected this decision on the basis of weighty arguments.